 One thing I don’t like about Zapier is that if you have 10 steps in a Zap, and if you’d like to remove or change the 5th step, there is no way to just remove or change that step as it is.
 You have to remove everything before it.

 Meanwhile, with Integromat, you can easily change any module/step wherever they are and just adjust the data accordingly.

-In terms of complexity of the automations you can build, Integromat clearly is the winner.
+In terms of the complexity of the automation you can build, Integromat clearly is the winner.
 Although a huge limiting factor is running scripts, you can still build a really complex workflow if you don’t need that.

 For example, with Zapier you can build conditional pathways called Paths.
 If X is equal to 1, then use Path A. If X is equal to 2, then use Path B. Right now, it’s only limited to 5 Paths.